butlersrepos/bluebird/docs/docs/api/timeout.md

 ```

 Returns a promise that will be fulfilled with this promise's fulfillment value or rejection reason.
 However, if this promise is not fulfilled or rejected within `ms` milliseconds, the returned promise is rejected with a [`TimeoutError`](.) or the `error` as the reason.
+Note: if you have enabled cancellation in your [Promise.config](.) then the promise will be considered [`cancelled`](/cancellation.html) and not rejected.

 When using the first signature, you may specify a custom error message with the `message` parameter.